euaaron/nlw-five-react/README.md

 ### License

 This is an academic project...
-You are rectricted to learn with it, copy, edit and... common, it's a free and open project, you can do ANYTHING that you want and this will never change!
+You are resctricted to learn with it, copy, edit and... common, it's a free and open project, you can do ANYTHING that you want and this will never change!

 ### To Do